Saturday, 31 January 2009

 The whole way home we could not stop talking about it.
 We explained to our indifferent mother just how incredible this system was, and how we MUST have it.

-The only problem was, in the
+The only problem was, in the US, it was $400 at launch.

 Somehow, we managed to convince our poor dad that we would do anything for this system.
 After nearly 8 months worth of chores and quite a few additional tasks around the house, came Christmas morning.